 Franz cemented his reputation as an East coast ripper in the mid 80s with numerous wins at regional half pipe competitions.
 Taking his love of competition with him to the West coast, Franz started racing in the 450 Superbike class at Sears Point, racking up several wins and earning the award for best new rider.
 Franz is also one of the biggest gadget freaks on the planet, with drawer after drawer stuffed with bygone gadgets too good to ever throw away.

 An art director with a master’s degree in psychology, Franz has a keen eye for what’s elegant and what’s compelling in design.
-Living in San Francisco with his dog Jojo, Franz has recently focused on photography – a nice hobby with plenty of new gadgets to explore.
+Living in San Francisco with his dogs, Franz has recently focused on photography – a nice hobby with plenty of new gadgets to explore.

 Jason, New York, NY

-Cyclist – Paddler – Boarder – Photographer – Geek
+Cyclist – Paddler – Boarder – Photographer – Trials Rider

 As a professional photographer, Jason has been published in Bicycling, Mountain Bike, Men’s Journal, Runner’s World, New York Times Magazine & Slam among other national and international publications.
 He counts among his clientele Gatorade, Nike, Adidas, Foot Locker, Cannondale, Reebok, Philips Electronics and dozens more.
 Jason recently completed a project for Nike, his photos of running, soccer, basketball, and tennis were used on billboards several stories high all over China.

 Previously as an elite category one cyclist who’s winter training regimen could reach 30 hours a week on the bike, Jason is no stranger to putting gear to extreme tests.
 While no longer racing, cycling is still his main mode of transportation around his now hometown of NYC.
 Jason’s newest athletic passion is white water kayaking.
 Jason paddles year round in the Northeast, in search of rapid rewards and camaraderie among friends who share his enthusiasm for pushing the limits.